stefonarch/LXQt-Wayland-files/README.md

 [Source](https://github.com/WayfireWM/wayfire/wiki/Configuration), [docs](https://github.com/WayfireWM/)

-At the moment the best stacking compositor for a traditional LXQt experience: Notifications, lxqt-runner, pcmanfm-qt (Desktop) and lxqt-panel (top or left, some plugins not working) do work perfectly with the [lxqt-desktop-shell](https://gitlab.com/wayfireplugins/lxqt-desktop-shell.git) plugin.
+At the moment the best stacking compositor for a traditional LXQt experience: Notifications, lxqt-runner, pcmanfm-qt (Desktop) and lxqt-panel (top or left, some plugins not working) do work perfectly with the [lxqt-desktop-shell](https://gitlab.com/wayfireplugins/lxqt-desktop-shell.git) plugin, changed settings are read and applied.
 In addition many resource-friendly desktop effects and animations.
-Using git version `0.8.*` and `wayfire-plugins-extra`is recommended.
+Using git version `0.8.*` is mandatory for the plugin and `wayfire-plugins-extra` is recommended.

 #### Issues
-* No native taskbar; replacements: `waybar/bottombar.config` or `yatbfw`.
+* Panel does not release focus (wayfire issue)
+* Some window rules for app placing do not work (wayfire issue)
 * Using CDS (client side decoration) Qt windows with the default Qt decoration will shrink at every reload, therefor using SSD is recommended.